I didn’t sign up for this shit.

 Sable’s hands had already half-shifted into claws.
 Matthew’s hand was wrapped around the butt of his gun.
 The two locked stares, neither willing to submit.
 Melanie felt a headache coming.
 This was not a good idea.

 Sable finally took in the stranger across from her.
 He was huge.
 Broad and built.
 He was slightly darker than she was.
-His hair, a black ocean on his head with soft waves.
+His hair was a black ocean on his head with soft waves.
 His hazel eyes, almost gold in the sunlight with tiny specs of green, regarded her with hostility.
 His beard was short, boxing his face, connecting with the sharp lines of his sideburns.
-She hated him and his stupid face.
+She hated him and his stupid, handsome face.

 “Matthew!”
 Melanie barked, but he didn’t break the connection with the girl.
 She threw a pen from her pocket at Sable, and then turned and tossed a notepad at Matthew.
 At last, they shifted their sights away from each other.
 “Great.
 Now that I have your attention.
 Try not to kill each other for a while.
 Sable, eat something.
 Matthew, outside.”